Miguel Miramón: Siege of Queretaro

 Maximilian joined the army at Querétaro along with Minister Aguirre, Leonardo Márquez, and López with the sum of fifty thousand pesos, with sixteen hundred men and twelve cannons.
-Maximilian reached Querétaro on February 19, and was received by enthusiasm Miramón and the other generals meeting him at a formal reception.
+Maximilian reached Querétaro on 19 February, and was received by enthusiasm with Miramón and the other generals meeting him at a formal reception.

 A few days after their arrival a review of the troops was held, showing 9,000 men with 39 cannon, including about 600 Frenchmen, Miramón was placed at the head of the infantry, of which Castillo and Casanova received each a division, Méndez assuming command of the reserve brigade, in which López served as colonel, Mejía became chief of the cavalry, Reyes of engineers, and Arellano of the artillery.
-To, Márquez, chief of the general staff, was accorded the foremost place, greatly to the anger of Miramón.
+Márquez was accorded the foremost place, as chief of the general staff, greatly to the anger of Miramón.
 Maximilian, Miramón, Márquez, Mejía, and Méndez became known as "the five magic M's" of the Empire.

-In the first council of war that had been held on February 22, it had been agreed to fight the Republicans at once, before their combined forces became too strong, but ultimately this strategy, which historian Bancroft suggests could have achieved victory, was rejected at the behest of Márquez.
+In the first council of war that had been held on 22 February, it had been agreed to fight the Republicans at once, before their combined forces became too strong, but ultimately this strategy, which historian Bancroft suggests could have achieved victory, was rejected at the behest of Márquez.
 As the liberals began to surround Querétaro, Márquez then suggested to flee to Mexico City, still held by the Imperialists, gather their forces and face the liberal armies in one final decisive battle, but this was deemed as impractical.

-On March 5, the Republican forces came into view of the defenders at Querétaro, and began to prepare for a siege.
+On 5 March, the Republican forces came into view of the defenders at Querétaro, and began to prepare for a siege.
 After the fighting had begun Márquez once again brought up his plan of retreating to Mexico, but Miramón and others strongly opposed him.
-Miramón planned to lead a counterattack to recover the hill of San Gregorio on March 17.
+Miramón planned to lead a counterattack to recover the hill of San Gregorio on 17 March.
 When the time arrived however, a false alarm arose that the Imperialist headquarters were under attack, leading the counterattack to be put off.